markxnelson/converged/obaas/microtx/microtx.md

 1. Add new dependencies to the Maven POM

-  Open the `pom.xml` in your `accounts` project and add these new dependency to the list.
+  Open the `pom.xml` in your `account` project and add these new dependency to the list.
 It will add support for the LRA client libraries.

     ```xml
       <copy>